ARCC-RACE/jetson_car/README.md

 ### Nvidia Jetson Setup
 - Follow Nvidia Jetson setup and run as user nvidia (password nvidia)
+- Check to make sure you are running L4T version 28.2.1 for use with convenience scripts
+ - If you version is off download jetpack here https://developer.nvidia.com/embedded/downloads#?search=jetpack%203.3
+ - Follow this tutorial on reflashing the Jetson TX2 https://www.youtube.com/watch?v=D7lkth34rgM
+ -
 - clone https://github.com/jetsonhacks/installROSTX2.git to Desktop
 - Follow the directions to install this repository https://github.com/jetsonhacks/installRealSense2ROSTX
 - clone https://github.com/JHS-ARCC-Club/jetson_car.git to Desktop